Diseases & Conditions > Lung Cancer

 Three types of surgery are used in the treatment of lung cancer:

-- Wedge or segmental resection: If the tumor is small enough, a surgeon may be able to treat it by removing the part of the lung that is affected.
+- Wedge or segmental resection: If the tumor is small enough, a surgeon may be able to treat it by removing only the immediate part of the lung that is affected.
 This type of surgery may also be used in patients whose lung function does not allow for more lung tissue to be removed.

 - Lobectomy: An entire section (lobe) of the lung is removed.
 This is the most common operation performed for lung cancer.
+The right lung has three lobes, and the left lung has two.

 - Pneumonectomy: Removal of the entire lung.